Business marketing: Business and consumer markets (B2C)

-Vs. consumer marketing
+Comparison with consumer marketing

 Despite the differences between business and consumer marketing from a surface perspective being seemingly obvious, there are more subtle distinctions between the two with substantial ramifications.
 Dwyer and Tanner note that business marketing generally entails shorter and more direct channels of distribution.

 While consumer marketing is aimed at large groups through mass media and retailers, the negotiation process between the buyer and seller is more personal in business marketing.
 According to Hutt and Speh (2004), most business marketers commit only a small part of their promotional budgets to advertising, and that is usually through direct mail efforts and trade journals.
 While advertising is limited, it often helps the business marketer set up successful sales calls.

 Both business to business (B2B) and business-to-consumer (B2C) marketing is done with the ultimate intention of making a profit to the seller (business-to-business marketing).
 In B2C, B2B and B2G marketing situations, the marketer must always: